jinzcdev/vscode-pintia/README.md

 ## Acknowledgement

-- The project's functionality is heavily based on that of the [jinzcdev/vscode-pintia](https://github.com/jinzcdev/vscode-pintia).
-- Special thanks to our [contributors](https://github.com/jinzcdev/vscode-pintia/blob/main/ACKNOWLEDGEMENTS.md).
+- The design of the `Pintia Extension` references the design of the [LeetCode](https://marketplace.visualstudio.com/items?itemName=LeetCode.vscode-leetcode) in many of its features.